 The environments in which we live, work, study, and play have a great impact on our health.
 Environmental health science embraces all the physical, social and built infrastructure that affects health.
 Today, the Swetland Center continues Mary Ann Swetland's legacy by building partnerships to find and scale solutions to redress the environment's disparate impact on low-resource populations in Cleveland and beyond.

-The mission of the Mary Ann Swetland Center for Environmental Health is to study the complex interplay between the environment and health.
-The center places special emphasis on investigating the environmental determinants of health inequities to translate these findings into policies and practices that promote community and population health.
+The mission of the Mary Ann Swetland Center for Environmental Health is to study the complex interplay between environmental determinants and population health outcomes.
+The center places special emphasis on community-engaged approaches that address the role of structural racism in creating and sustaining environmental health inequities.
+We seek to translate these findings into policies, practices, and relationships that promote community and population health equity.

 The strategic vision of the Swetland Center is to leverage diverse skills and experiences through transformative research, training and community engagement in order to achieve environmental health equity by: